 This course complies and summarizes the official coding guidelines concerning the most common yet complex diagnosis coding issues.
 It is organized by issues, Coding Certification, Physician Documentation Issues and Coding Scenarios.
 A non-graded bonus module â€œIntroduction to ICD-10â€ is included.
 Students can keep current with technology by using a one-year online data base license from SpeedECoder which contains ICD-9, ICD-10 and CPT current codes.
 This course has been added to this series since the deployment of ICD10 has been delayed at least until October 2015

 This course is organized according to the sections in the CPT book.
 A five-step outline is used to help you code the exercises/scenarios in the problems.
 Detailed medical history reports are provided from which CPT codes are determined.
 The course is designed to prepare students to take the Certified Professional Coder Examination (Hospital) administered by the American Academy of Professional Coders, the Certified Coding Associate exam administered by the American Health

 Information Management Association and the Certified Medical Reimbursement Specialist exam administered by the American Medical Billing Association.

 Mandated Reporter: Protecting our children from child abuse starts with you.
 This is a self-paced, open-entry, online course on mandated reporting of child abuse.
 As required by law this course is designed to meet the requirement for a two-hour certification course to be conducted for all educational staff in New York State as part of Section 413 of the New York Social Services Law.
-Certificates will be mailed upon completion.
+Your completion certificate will be mailed to you in approximately two weeks.